-The 2021 Carpentry students took on two projects for private clients: a timber frame pool house in Haverhill, MA and 1920s-era garage rebuild in Quincy, MA.
+The 2021 and 2022 classes of Carpentry students took on two projects for private clients: a timber frame pool house in Haverhill, MA and 1920s-era garage rebuild in Quincy, MA.
 Splitting the class in two across both projects allowed each group of students to practice framing, roofing, window, door, and drywall installation, and more.
-One client is a high-end residential contractor himself as well as an Advisor to the program, which speaks highly of the quality of our students’ work.
+Explore the dramatic transformation of the garage for a client in Quincy, which had been nearly flattened by a downed tree.

 Since moving to their Topsfield, Massachusetts property in 2013, Eric Menzer and his wife had fallen in love with the historic timber frame barn included, constructed sometime in the mid-1800s.
 But by building standards, it was both terminally ill and dangerous, and too expensive to fix.
 Sending the barn to its grave seemed like the only option until one contractor suggested our Preservation Carpentry program, who took on the project at an affordable price.

 Preservation Carpentry at Hatch Mill

 Built in 1753, Hatch Mill in Marshfield, Massachusetts is the last remaining water-powered up-and-down sawmill on the North River and one of the last in the United States.
 The mill was used through the 1960s but the last four decades have taken a toll on the historic structure.
 In 2004, the Hatch Mill Restoration and Preservation Group was formed.
 NBSS preservation carpentry students have played a vital role in the reconstruction of the timber frame mill.